rOluochKe/safeboda-app/README.md

 ## Installation

-To get started, follow these steps:
+To get started, follow these steps for local installation:

 1. Clone the repository: